 Connection Charges and Price List

-You’ll find our current connection charges, with the reason for charging them, in our connection policy, which is valid until 30 June 2019.
 From 1 July the updated connection policy and price list will apply.
 The policy follows the requirements set out in Chapters 5A and 6 of the National Electricity Rules and the Australian Energy Regulator’s (AER) National Electricity Connection Charge Guideline available at AER’s website.

 The major cost you have in getting connected are the electrical professionals you engage to build your connection, see 'Getting the work done'.
 But you will also have to pay some fees to Ausgrid to get connected, and there is an ongoing charge for being connected to the network.